 Swiss Cheese Security: Many of the capture-the-flag maps are basically military outposts disguised as something innocuous.
 Minus the multitude of mercenaries, they have the worst security measures ever.
 Besides having all the doors left wide open and the intelligence just sitting in an empty room, there are lit-up signs pointing towards the intelligence.

-Sword and Sorcerer: (Insert Class Here) + Medic, Heavies being designed as the priority Medic-buddy, though individual Medic players will have different preferences.
-For example, Kritz Medics tend to favor Demomen.
-Soldiers and Pyros are optimal choices as well.
+Sword and Sorcerer: (Insert Class Here) + Medic, Heavies being designed as the priority Medic-buddy, though individual Medic players will have different preferences, depending on the their and their teammates' loadouts.
+For example, Kritz Medics tend to favor Demomen and Soldiers, while Uber Medics can also perform well with Pyros too.

 The Soldier: Aw, am I too violent for ya, cupcake?